Skip to main content

 The following questions and responses may be helpful as you review the report card with your child/ren.
 Thank you for all you do to support your child's learning.

 Teachers consider the multiple pieces of evidence they have collected throughout the trimester that show what a student has learned.
-Using that information, teachers can determine if students are meeting the standards with deep understanding (4 or A), meeting the standards (3 or B), partially meeting the standards (2 or C), or not meeting the standards (1 or D) in all academic areas.
+Using that information, teachers can determine if students are meeting the standards with deep understanding (4), meeting the standards (3), partially meeting the standards (2), or not meeting the standards (1) in all academic areas.

-n/a 4 A Standard Met with Deep Understanding.
+n/a 4 Standard Met with Deep Understanding.
 Work is excellent, exceptional, or extended.
-A student working at a 4 or A level displays excellent quality, performs with high accuracy, applies the learning in complex ways, and/or extends the expectations for meeting the grade level standard.
-A 4 or A does not mean the student has progressed into the standards for the next grade level.
-Level 4/A marks are given to grades 3-6 only.
+A student working at a 4 level displays excellent quality, performs with high accuracy, applies the learning in complex ways, and/or extends the expectations for meeting the grade level standard.
+A 4 does not mean the student has progressed into the standards for the next grade level.
+Level 4 marks are given to grades 3-5 only.

 In the past, our report cards reported an overall grade per subject area.
 The new report cards have been designed to report progress towards achievement of individual California State Standards.
 In the past, a student may have received a ‘C’ in mathematics based on earning an ‘A’ in one skill and an ‘F’ in another.
 The overall grade of a ‘C’ averaged multiple standards into one grade which could mask the student’s areas of strength and weakness.
 In the new report cards, the overall grades have been removed.
 Students will receive a performance level for each specific standard, which gives more detailed information about how a student is performing.